Azure/Azure-Sentinel/Solutions/Fortinet-FortiGate/FunctionApp/readme.md

 #  Fortinet Function APP connector

-This function app connects to Fortinet service end point and fetch the details of the entities of the fortinet firewall.
+This function app connects to Fortinet service end point and fetch the details of the entities of the Fortinet firewall.

 ![Fortinet](./Fortinetlogo.png)<br>